 In our labs, we've tested all of the most popular 4K TV sets, evaluating them based on sharpness, color and viewing angles, as well as design, smart TV features and sound.
 Based on our reviews, our top budget pick is the Insignia Roku TV, which delivers a striking 50-inch picture with excellent contrast.
-Our favorite 55-inch set for the money is the Vizio P-Series, which offers HDR support for the best possible colors and comes with a 6-inch tablet for finding and streaming content.
-Vizio just announced its 2017 P-Series, which ditches the tablet, but still makes it easy to find and stream content via its SmartCast app, and is compatible with Google Home.
+Our favorite 65-inch set for the money is the LG E7 OLED (OLED65E7P), which delivers outstanding picture quality and surprisingly robust audio for $1,000 less than comparable OLED systems.

-If you're looking for the best picture possible and can afford it, you should buy the LG E6, whose stunning OLED display delivered some of the best images we've seen yet, along with amazing contrast and good audio.
+If you're looking for the best picture possible and can afford it, you should buy the Sony Bravia OLED XBR-65A1E, whose stunning OLED display offers the most gorgeous picture we've ever seen, along with full HDR support and an innovative approach to audio that turns the entire display into a speaker.
 Check out our other top picks below.

 Latest TV News

 Vizio updated its P-Series and M-Series TVs for 2017.
 The first thing you'll notice is that the company got rid of the the tablet remote (for streaming content), instead prompting users to download an app to their own phone or tablet.
 The P-Series starts at $1,299 for a 55-inch set; the M-Series starts at $799 for a 55-inch model.